-Under the license agreement and common stock purchase agreement,no consideration was exchanged upon execution of the arrangement.
-In consideration for receiving the license for RZ358, Rezolute agreed to issue shares of its common stock and pay cash to the Company upon the occurrence of Rezolute's financing activities and the amounts to be paid to be based on the timing of those activities.
+No consideration was exchanged upon execution of the arrangement.
+In consideration for receiving the license for RZ358, Rezolute agreed to issue shares of its common stock and pay cash to the Company upon the occurrence of Rezolute's financing activities.